Huntington station (Washington Metro): History

 In May 2018, Metro announced an extensive renovation of platforms at twenty stations across the system.
 The Blue and Yellow Lines south of Ronald Reagan Washington National Airport station, including the Huntington station, would be closed from May to September 2019.
 This will allow for the eventual demolition of an abandoned parking structure at Huntington, as well as the rehabilitation of a track crossover.
-The platform at the Huntington station itself will be rebuilt from January to May 2020.
+The platform at the Huntington station itself was rebuilt from January to May 2020.